Unified-Daughterboard/Unified-Daughterboard.github.io/db-spec-c.md

 ## Overview

-The C4 daughterboard is the current most recent revision to the classic square form-factor daughterboard, with its roots in the C1 which was designed to be compatible with Wilba's keyboards.
+The C series daughterboard is the current most recent revision to the classic square form-factor daughterboard, with its roots in the C1 which was designed to be compatible with Wilba's keyboards.
 The daughterboard features the following:

 * ESD protection, overcurrent protection, overvoltage protection, shielding noise decoupling, and single-path grounding to chassis functionality